austinjhunt/petrinet-webgme-designstudio/README.md

 ##### Firing One Transition vs. Firing All Transitions

 As mentioned above, my design studio enables both selective firing of enabled transitions and the simultaneous firing of **all** enabled transitions (if multiple are enabled).
 After implementation, I have begun thinking about whether **nondeterministic sequential firing** ([_interleaved semantics_](https://www.google.nl/search?q=petri%20net%20interleaving%20semantics)) should be presented as an optional alternative to simultaneous firing ([_step semantics_](https://www.google.nl/search?q=petri+net+step+semantics)).
-More generally, the ability to choose from a preconfigured set of [execution policies](https://en.wikipedia.org/wiki/Petri_net) for a petri net simulation visualizer could be useful if you know specifically the nature of your modeled system's concurrent behavior.
+More generally, the ability to choose from a preconfigured set of [execution policies](https://en.wikipedia.org/wiki/Petri_net) for a Petri Net simulation visualizer could be useful if you know specifically the nature of your modeled system's concurrent behavior.

 ![firing options](img/firing-options.png)